mozilla/sccache/README.md

 sccache - Shared Compilation Cache
 ==================================

 Sccache is a [ccache](https://ccache.samba.org/)-like tool.
-It is used as a compiler wrapper and avoids compilation when possible, storing a cache in a remote storage using the S3 API, the GCS API, or Redis.
+It is used as a compiler wrapper and avoids compilation when possible, storing a cache in a remote storage using the Amazon Simple Cloud Storage Service (S3) API, the Google Cloud Storage (GCS) API, or Redis.

 Sccache now includes [experimental Rust support](docs/Rust.md).